Israel hits Iran’s nuclear program and military leadership in unprecedented strikes

 Analysts and experts have long warned that Israeli strikes on Iran’s nuclear capabilities could trigger a massive Iranian retaliation and threaten to tip the region into a full-scale war.

-And if Israel and Iran become entangled in wider conflict, it could risk drawing in the United States into the fray.
-The US has long been Israel’s closest ally and biggest weapons supplier — there are currently about 40,000 US troops across the Middle East, including nearly 4,000 US in Iraq and Syria.
+And if Israel and Iran become entangled in wider conflict, it could risk drawing the US into the fray.
+The US is Israel’s closest ally and biggest weapons supplier, and there are currently about 40,000 US troops across the Middle East, including nearly 4,000 in Iraq and Syria.

 Indications of that risk emerged earlier this week as the US ordered the departure of non-essential personnel from locations around the Middle East as intelligence warnings increased that an Israeli strike on Iran was imminent.